A Blueprint for Murder: Plot

 Whitney "Cam" Cameron arrives at a hospital and learns that Polly, the stepdaughter of his widowed sister-in-law Lynne, is suffering violent convulsions resulting from an unknown illness.
 She later appears to recover but then experiences a relapse and dies.
 The doctors, who had initially suspected tetany, are unable to determine what had killed Polly.

 Amateur sleuth Maggie, the wife of Cam's lawyer Fred, notices the similarities between Polly's symptoms and those of victims of strychnine poisoning about whom she has read.
 Cam arrives at the difficult realization that his dead brother, Lynne's former husband, died under remarkably identical circumstances, but he is hesitant to suspect Lynne, for whom he has developed romantic feelings.
 Fred reveals that Cam's brother's will bequeaths his large fortune to Lynne only in the event that both of his children die, providing her with a credible motive for killing her husband and Polly.
-Cam's immediate concern becomes the welfare of his young nephew, for whom he has great affection.
+Cam's immediate concern becomes the welfare of his young nephew, Doug, for whom he has great affection.

-Cam requests that an exhumation of Polly's body for chemical testing, and enough strychnine to kill four people is found in her corpse.
+Cam requests an exhumation of Polly's body for chemical testing, and enough strychnine to kill four people is found in her corpse.
 The police charge Lynne with murder and she is brought before a judge, who dismisses the charges for lack of evidence.
-Lynne announces that she is taking Doug to Europe for a year, and Cam is desperate to stop her without causing her to know that he believes that she is a murderer.
+Lynne announces that she is taking Doug to Europe for a year, and Cam is desperate to stop her without causing her to know that he believes she is a murderer.

 Cam visits a local store and asks the storekeeper about strychnine and other insect poisons.
 He learns that there is an especially potent insecticide with enough strychnine in it to kill a horse.
 The pills are labeled with a distinctive "W" marking.
 He buys a bottle of arsenic poison.